psychogun/psychogun.github.io/docs/linux/Stratum-1-NTP-Server-using-Raspberry-Pi.md

 ntpd ntpsec-1.1.8+ 2020-03-06T23:05:21Z (git rev f0bd02b25)
 ```
 ### Setting up the NTP Service (Systemd)
 Perfect.
 Next, we set up NTPsec as a system service.
-For this, we create an ‘ntp’ user and an ‘ntp’ group with restricted rights.
+For this, we create an `ntp` user and an `ntp` group with restricted rights.
 We also create folders for log files and certificates.

 Because Raspbian no longer includes `ntpd`, we need to add a user for our NTPSec `ntpd` to run as, and create a couple of directories `ntpd` needs in place before running.